lmjh/doodle-this/TESTING.md

 **4.3.
 As a shopper I want to be able to view product details so that I can find out more about the product and any variants available**

-* When users click any of the product on the main shop page, they're taken to a details page for that product.
+* When users click any of the products on the main shop page, they're taken to a details page for that product.
 ![](documentation/testing_images/user_stories/user-story-4-3-1.jpg)
 * Users can select the product variant (i.e. the colour or size) they're interested in by selecting from a drop-down menu.
 ![](documentation/testing_images/user_stories/user-story-4-3-2.jpg)